-- 1. Imbibe the concept of effective utilization of any scrap - 2.
-Become familiar with the processes of all disciplines of engineering. - 3.
-Learn the technique of connectivity from waste to utility.
+- 1. Provide the concept of effective utilization of any scrap - 2.
+Dispense the processes of all disciplines of engineering. - 3.
+Impart the technique of connectivity from waste to utility.

 COURSE OUTCOMES: After the completion of this course, the student will be able to